ArshadAnsari09/gym-app/README.md

-This app is created using
+This app has been created using
 React, Material UI, Rapid API(Youtube Api and ExerciseDB Api)

 Rapid Api : https://rapidapi.com/